imageboss/imageboss-wordpress/readme.txt

 Installing "ImageBoss WordPress Plugin" can be done either by searching for "ImageBoss" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

-1. Download the plugin via [WordPress.org Plugins](https://wordpress.org/plugins/imageboss)
+1. Download the plugin via [WordPress.org Plugins](https://wordpress.org/plugins/imageboss).
-1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
+1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Go to the Plugin Settings and follow the instructions.
 1. Make sure you clean your cache if you have any caching-related plugins installed.